 Body-weight supported treadmill training (BWSTT) is an example of this type of rehabilitation training for people with motor-incomplete injuries.
 BWSTT uses a harness to support one’s body weight, while physiotherapists, treadmills, and robotic devices assist the person with walking movements.
 This assistance training can gradually re-train the nervous system to learn how to walk again.
 This type of rehabilitation training has also led to the development of a robotic device called the Lokomat, which automatically moves a person’s legs in uniform steps and eliminates the need of a physiotherapist to do this manually.

 While BWSTT has gained significant attention in walking rehabilitation training for people with SCI in recent years, there is no strong evidence suggesting it is more effective than simple overground walking training.
 The researchers in this study wondered if a more challenging training program, which utilized “feedback-error learning” (a type of motor learning) would be more effective in improving skilled walking.
 Put simply, in this learning scheme, our cerebral cortex compares our desired movements with our actual movements.
 If it detects an error by sensory feedback, it instructs the cerebellum to alter the motor command to make the actual movement more closely resemble the desired movement.

 Previous studies have shown that exposure to forces that resist movement during walking lead to longer stride lengths once the forces are removed, via a process of feedback-error learning.
 Similarly, this study focused on whether or not applying a resistance force on a person’s leg as they tried to walk could lead to greater improvements in motor control once the force was removed.
-ICORD researchers wanted to determine whether applying a resistance force during BWSTT would be a feasible and more effective rehabilitation method (to teach those with motor-incomplete spinal injuries how to walk again) than regular BSWTT.
+ICORD researchers wanted to determine whether applying a resistance force during BWSTT would be a more feasible and effective rehabilitation method than regular BWSTT to teach those with motor-incomplete spinal injuries how to walk again.

 Who took part in the study?